SoftInstigate/restheart-examples/user-signup/README.md

     smtp-password: <your-gmail-password>
 ```

-Set `mongoRealAuthenticator` as the authenticator for the basic authentication mechanism:
+Set `mongoRealmAuthenticator` as the authenticator for the basic authentication mechanism:

 ```
 auth-mechanisms: